FIREFIGHTER 1 PROGRAM

 - F-TC 106, Fire Protection Equipment & Systems

-If it becomes necessary for a student to give up their spot in an academy prior to notification of the homework meeting, and they notify the Fire Technology Office, the student will be assigned to a future academy.
-After notification of the homework meeting, should a student not attend the homework meeting, they will forfeit their spot.
-After the homework meeting should students not attend their assigned academy, for ANY reason, they must attend another placement meeting for assignment to a future academy.
+If it becomes necessary for a student to give up their spot in an academy prior to notification of the Pre-Academy (P.A.M.) meeting, and they notify the Fire Technology Office, the student will be assigned to a future academy.

-If a student fails to meet deadlines they will forfeit their spot in the academy, and be required to attend the next placement meeting for assignment in a future academy.
+If a student fails to meet deadlines they will forfeit their spot in the academy.

-A Fire Technology Secretary will notify candidates, by mail, of:
+An Academy Coordinator will notify candidates, by email, of:

 - Basic Fire Academy start date